c0d3m0nky/zsh-toolkit/README.md

   * magicfiles.sh and magic_files.py are in sync
   * Each py pack applet
 * Add to install script
+  * Check in zsh
   * Check for python3.12+
   * Check/install python-env
   * Check/install pip
   * Check/install pipx
   * Check for ack
+  * Check/install oh-my-zsh
+  * Ask for needed customizations